gerardnico/dokuwiki-template-bootie/README.md

   * Breaking changes:
      * the grid is now 1280 large on 16 columns which means that the bootstrap CSS is served locally
      * the sidebar is now on the left side
+     * the footer is now a bootstrap container
   * A new sidebar `rightbar` was introduced.

 ### 2019-06-14